-The IRCT's world-first Global Standards on Rehabilitation (GSR), designed to ensure that survivors of torture can access quality support anywhere in the world, are now available in six languages.
+The IRCT's world-first Global Standards on Rehabilitation (GSR), designed to ensure that survivors of torture can access quality support anywhere in the world, are now available in seven languages.

 To download the GSR in English click here.